 Virginia First-Time DUI Lawyers

-A Client-Centered Approach to DWI Cases in Hampton Roads & Newport News, Virginia
+A Client-Centered Approach to 1st-Offense DWI Cases in Hampton Roads & Newport News, Virginia

 In Virginia, if you were operating a motor vehicle while under the influence of drugs and/or alcohol or with a blood alcohol content (BAC) of .08 or higher, you could be charged and convicted of drinking and driving.
 Referred to as DUI (driving under the influence) or DWI (driving while intoxicated or impaired), this offense can have severe consequences on your life, even if it's a first offense DUI in VA.
 A conviction could lead to incarceration, fines, driver's license suspension, and other sanctions.
-To minimize or avoid the penalties, you must fight your charge, and you need an experienced Virginia DUI lawyers to guide you through the complicated judicial process.
+To minimize or avoid the penalties, you must fight your charges with help from an experienced Virginia DUI lawyer to guide you through the complicated judicial process.

 How Does Virginia Define "Impaired" Driving?